Match your research plan and objectives to the traditional product development process to help increase product testing success.

 IHUTs have been revolutionized by mobile research as they allow users to easily capture their 'in the moment' reactions to using a product (or service).
 Combined with the image capture and recording capabilities of the smartphone, mobile methods provide the product development team with important details that can help perfect the final product configuration.

 Step 6: Test Marketing

-Objective: Introduce product into market to validate concept before launch.
+Objective: Introduce product into the market to validate the concept before launch.

 Not all products receive the benefits of a test market, however for food and CPG products this stage is crucial.
 From a market research standpoint, supporting a test market can take many forms.

 Test markets can also benefit from product satisfaction research.
 This feedback is important as it provides the product development team with insights that can help perfect details before the full product launch.
-There are a full range of methods that can be used here, from simple mail-in postcard surveys, to using QR codes that allow users to provide immediate feedback on their mobile device.
+There is a full range of methods that can be used here, from simple mail-in postcard surveys to using QR codes that allow users to provide immediate feedback on their mobile device.